• Skip to main content

 John Hancock – The risk would be assessed based on the merits of each case.

-Lincoln Financial Group – These clients would qualify for the best underwriting class if they otherwise qualified.
+Lincoln Financial Group – These clients would qualify for the best underwriting class if they are otherwise qualified.

-Minnesota Life – Client would be declined
+Minnesota Life – The client would be declined

 Nationwide – With this medication, it’s a Decline

-Pacific Life – We would underwrite the health care worker’s life risk.
+Pacific Life – We would underwrite the healthcare worker’s life risk.

 Prudential – Based on the medical history provided, this falls under our “Individual Consideration” category and would require a full review of medical records.